-In the Bio Science Park, in the Boerhaavedistrict in Leiden, you find the monumental Gorter building, designed by H.F.
-Mertens.
-The former TNO building along the Wassenaarseweg looks both sober and efficient.
-The character of the building fits the function: built for the Institute for Preventive Health Care.
+The monumental Gorter building, designed by H.F.
+Mertens, is located in the Bio Science Park, in the middle of the Boerhave district in Leiden.
+The former TNO building looks sober and efficient, fitting in with its function – Institute for Preventive Health Care.
 With respect for the monumental character, 54 apartments have been realized in the former laboratory spaces, in 7 different types, varying from 46 sqm to 136 sqm.
 The new housing layout is based on the structure of the Gorter building.
-Special is that some apartments have extra high ceilings and some of the apartments are situated along the facade, with up to 7 windows in a living room!
-Not everything about the Gorter building is sober.
-The entrance is pretty noticeable.
-There are two statues on either side of the doors: ‘Hope’ and ‘Care’.
-With the round windows of the stairwell, the brick facade alternates with the characteristic windows with steel frames.
-An important starting point in the redevelopment of the Gorter building was to preserve these special qualities and make a strong connection with the new towers.
+What is special is that some apartments have extra high ceilings and some of the apartments are situated along the facade, with for example 7 windows in a row in the living room!
+Not everything in and around the Gorter building is sober.
+The entrance is immediately apparent.
+Two statues stand on either side of the doors: ‘Hope’ and ‘Care’.
+With the round windows of the staircase this gives variation in the brick facade with the characteristic windows with steel frames.
+Thanks to the integration of the special qualities of the existing in the new architecture, the Gorter building once again sparkles in strong synergy with the new building.

 Light and transparent

-For this reason, brickwork in the same ‘vecht’ format has been used on the lower storeys of the new building.
-The number of layers of brick corresponds to the height of the adjacent section of the monument.
-In this way the new build is visually connected to the brick façade of the Gorter building.
-The new residential towers consist of 13 floors and have a light and transparent character.
-By using various light tones for the panels, a dynamic façade is created that complements the brick base.
+The lower 4 storeys of the 40-metre-high new residential towers are provided with brickwork in ‘vecht’ size, visually connecting them to the brick facade of the Gorter building.
+The residential towers consist of 13 floors and have a light and transparent character.
+By using different shades of grey for the panels, a dynamic façade image is created that complements the brick substructure.
 The residential towers offer space for 159 apartments, varying from 57 sqm to 118 sqm.

-At least as important for the quality of this complex is the powerful relationship between the buildings and the campus-like environment, and between inside and outside.
-Through generous outdoor spaces and large glass surfaces, nature becomes part of the direct living experience.
-The apartments seem to continue to the outside through the large windows and slenderly detailed balconies.
-The seemingly loose arrangement of the building volumes is carefully attuned to the already mature surrounding green, creating a subtle unity with harmonizing qualities.
+At the same time, as important for the quality of this complex is the strong relationship between the buildings and the campus-like environment, and between inside and outside.
+Through spacious outdoor spaces and large glass surfaces, nature becomes part of the direct living experience.
+The seemingly loose layout of the building volumes is precisely attuned to the already mature greenery all around, creating a subtle ensemble with harmonizing qualities.

 Transformation listed building and new build